 So many places on your bike can use a little love from a touch of grease.

-Your brake lever, pegs, shifters, and any other moving parts love to be lubricated.
+Your brake lever, pegs, shifters, and other moving parts love to be lubricated.

 If that’s in order, when was the last time you checked your clutch and throttle cables, or for that matter, your steering head bearings?